 The ketogenic diets do have merit but like all others they are simply not sustainable.
 Can you give up bread for ever?
 If not, do not bother starting.
 We believe it's the refined carbs that do the damage, not those in whole grains and legumes.

-Advisory.
-There are only two criteria for me when preparing food:
+There are only two criteria for me when preparing food.

 This site is about slow food, made fast.
 How pretty it is does not come even vaguely into the picture, except when we are having guests.

 We have a glut of TV programmes these days on cooking but there is one big problem.
-It takes so long, using precious hours we do not have; so we do not even attempt it.
-And, except for Jamie Oliver, whether it is goof for you or not is never mentioned.
+They take so long, using precious hours we do not have; so we do not even attempt it.
+And except for Jamie Oliver, whether it is good for you or not is rarely mentioned.

-So, yes, my oats above looks like a dog's breakfast; but it is very quick to make, tastes divine and is extremely nutritious.
-We alternate with stone-ground grits which is also rich in magnesium; about 10% of the daily requirement in one cob.
+So yes, my oats above looks like a dog's breakfast; but it is very quick to make, tastes divine with a trad of butter and is extremely nutritious.
+We alternate with stone-ground grits which is also rich in magnesium.
 But only if it is the whole grain.

 "Quick constipation relief" gives proven protection against colorectal disease too.
 Use that Site Search function.

-If you really want to be posh, then consider this authentic hummus recipe made of garbanzo beans, parsley and sesame seeds; hummus is certainly one of the best foods high in magnesium[1].
+If you really want to be posh, then consider this authentic hummus recipe made of garbanzo beans, parsley and sesame seeds; it is certainly one of the best foods high in magnesium[1].

 Just 4 branching broccoli seedlings planted in the back garden in the spring